nipreps/dmriprep/docs/roadmap.rst

 Development road-map
 ====================
-This road-map serves as a guide for developers as well as a way for us to communicate to users and other stake-holders aboout the expectations they should have about the current functionality of the software and future developments.
+This road-map serves as a guide for developers as well as a way for us to communicate to users and other stake-holders about the expectations they should have about the current functionality of the software and future developments.

-If you want to be part of the team developing this road-map, please make sure you take a look into our `Contributors Guidelines <https://www.nipreps.org/community/CONTRIBUTING>`__.
+If you would like to be part of the team developing this road-map, please be sure to read our `Contributors Guidelines <https://www.nipreps.org/community/CONTRIBUTING>`__.
 Then, please write one of the developers to be invited to our bi-weekly meetings.

-This road-map proposes a :abbr:`RERO (release early, release often)` planning, scheduling a monthly release until the first stable 1.0 release is reached.
+This road-map proposes a :abbr:`RERO (release early, release often)` philosophy, scheduling a monthly release until the first stable 1.0 release is reached.

 .. important::